-If you do not want to stay in a hotel and wanna experience staying with locals, Airbnb is a great option.
+If you do not want to stay in a hotel and want to experience staying with locals, Airbnb is a great option.
 If you do not have an Airbnb account open on using this link, you will get US$50 credit!
 In many places, my Airbnb experience exceeded far and those were much better than staying in a hotel.
-Below are the links to the top 5 Airbnb in Koh Lanta which I curated by going through their reviews.
-You can book any of them, I hope, you won’t regret it!
+Below are the links to the top 5 Airbnb in Koh Lanta, which I curated by going through their reviews.
+You can book any of them, and I hope you won’t regret it!

 - Deepspace Villa on a quiet Beach